This website came to life as the »Heike Werner Gallery for Computer Art and New Photography« in summer 2012.

 »FROM HERE ON« published at the

-exhibition of the same name 2011 at »Rencontres de la Photographie« in Arles, France.
+exhibition of the same name 2011 at »Rencontres de la Photographie« in Arles, France - which is no longer online.

 In that manifesto the curators (Clément Chéroux, Joan Fontcuberta, Erik Kessels, Martin Parr, Joachim Schmid) for example write: